ceramicnetwork/.github/OVERVIEW.md

 #### 1.3.4 Thin, Complimentary Design
 Ceramic is designed to compliment and integrate with your existing application infrastructure instead of replacing it.
 Ceramic delivers this in a handful of ways.
 Smart documents can backup content to whichever storage infrastructure you prefer, including decentralied networks (i.e. Filecoin, Sia, Arweave) or centralized databases (i.e. SQL).
 Smart documents can anchor updates on whichever blockchain or consensus system you prefer (i.e. Ethereum, Flow, Cosmos, Near).
 Smart documents can invoke scripts on whichever compute platform you prefer (i.e. blockchain, servers).
 Smart documents can be used to augment and extend your existing data management capabilities for new use cases (i.e. p2p databases, file storage).

+DID-based user model: To combat lock-in and to enable information to truly exist beyond the bounds of any single platform, Ceramic needs to support a platform-agnostic identity model.
+For this reason, Ceramic was designed with a DID-based user model.
+DIDs are the [W3C standard]() for decentralized identifiers and there are more than 40 DID methods currently used in production.
+Any DID can create and manage documents on Ceramic.
+Additionally, various DID methods such as [3ID (CIP-6)]() can be controlled using any/many different cryptographic wallet key pairs, so users can interact with Ceramic using the key pair or account of their choice.
+Documents can be owned by one or more DID.
+Depending on the doctype, all or some of the owners must sign document updates in order to be valid.

 ## 2. System Features